 As with the No-Build Alternative, traffic volumes in the study area are forecast to increase by 2042, which could increase collision frequencies for both motor vehicle and nonmotorized users in the study area.
-However, the roadway, intersection, and nonmotorized improvements identified under the No-Build Alternative and applicable for the build alternatives would improve safety for motor vehicle and nonmotorized users in the study areas under the build alternatives.
-OMF South would not result in any adverse safety impacts to intersections, including those with over one crash per million entering vehicles.
+However, the roadway, intersection, and nonmotorized improvements identified under the No-Build Alternative and applicable for the build alternatives would similarly improve safety for motor vehicle and nonmotorized users in the study areas under the build alternatives.

 With the exception of site driveways, OMF South, including the mainline tracks from the Federal Way Downtown Station to the Preferred and South 344th Street alternatives sites, would not intersect with existing roadways, highways, sidewalks, bicycle lanes, or nonmotorized trails.
 All tracks would be elevated over these transportation facilities and would not present conflicts for drivers, buses, freight, pedestrians, or cyclists.
 All vertical support elements would be sited to comply with transportation safety requirements.
-Site driveways would be designed to meet or exceed all local and state safety standards; thus, no new safety issues are expected to be introduced, and existing safety issues would not be exacerbated.
+Site driveways would be designed to meet or exceed all local and state safety standards; thus, no new safety issues would be introduced, and existing safety issues would not be exacerbated.